paragmraw/ADAS-Blind-Spot-Detection/README.md

 # ADAS Blind Spot Detection Using YOLOv8

 The "ADAS Blind Spot Detection Using YOLOv8" project is a computer vision model that can identify safe and unsafe lane-changing conditions.
 The model uses the YOLOv8 algorithm from Ultralytics to detect objects and classify them into "safe" and "unsafe".
-It notifies the user via function calls and sounds if an "unsafe" class is detected i.e situations when changing lanes is dangerous.
+It notifies the user via function calls and warning alarms if an "unsafe" class is detected i.e situations when changing lanes is dangerous.

 Here are a few use cases for this project: